archivesspace/tech-docs/README.md

 #### Fork & create a branch

 When you are ready to start working on an issue, please assign it to yourself as an indication that you are working on it.
-Then [fork ArchivesSpace][] and create a branch with a descriptive name.
+Then [fork TechDocs][https://github.com/archivesspace/tech-docs/fork] and create a branch with a descriptive name.

 A good branch name would include the ticket number in it.
 For example, if you